Plenaries

 Sabine Roeser, Professor of Ethics, TU Delft

-Marjan Smeulders, Researcher at Radboud Universiteit Nijmegen, and member of Scientists Rebellion the Netherlands (TBC)
+Simone van Wieringen, Researcher at Radboud Universiteit Nijmegen, and involved in Scientists Rebellion